Experts in verifying test specimens by DNA barcoding

 At AllGenetics, we use DNA barcoding to determine the specific identity and, if possible, the genetic lineage of unknown test specimens.
 This method is based on obtaining a DNA sequence from a specific genomic region of the sample (the DNA barcode).
 The sequence obtained is then compared against reference databases with DNA barcodes from specimens of known identity.
 Our expertise in DNA barcoding covers most terrestrial and aquatic test species from diverse taxonomic groups (click here for a complete list of species).
 If your target species is not in the list, please, do not hesitate to contact us and let us know what your specific testing requirements are.

-As members of the Working Group 'Effects on soil fauna' of the ISO/TC 190/CS4 Committee, AllGenetics is actively involved in the drafting of the document ISO/DIS 21286: Identification of ecotoxicological test species by DNA barcoding.
-This standard details a validated protocol for incorporating DNA barcoding as a quality control test in ecotoxicological testing, with the ultimate goal of improving the consistency and comparability of the results obtained by different laboratories.
+AllGenetics, as an active member of technical committee 190/SC 4, has led the preparation of ISO 21286:2019 Soil quality - Identification of ecotoxicological test species by DNA barcoding.
+This standard details a validated protocol for incorporating DNA barcoding as a quality assurance measure in ecotoxicological testing, with the ultimate goal of improving the consistency and comparability of the results obtained by different laboratories.

 How we work